Biography

 Torres-García has numerous solo shows in Paris at the Galerie Jeanne Buscher, Galerie Pierre, Galerie Percier, Galerie Jean Charpentier, and the Galerie Librairie Oliviero.
 Participates in three group exhibitions: at the Galerie Billet with Picasso, Miro, Daura and others; the Galerie Georges Petit with Miro, Salvador Dalí, Max Ernst, Alberto Giacometti, and others; and Les Superindépendants.
 Publishes three essays, among them “Père Soleil.”

-Solo exhibition at Galerie Pierre in Paris.
+In 1932 solo exhibition at Galerie Pierre in Paris.
 Participates in multiple group shows in Paris: the Librairie de l'Opéra; Galerie Jean Bucher with Ernst, Arp and Jean Lurçat; an additional show in Galerie Jean Bucher; and the Galerie Zak.
 Albert Eugene Gallatin visits his studio and acquires multiple works for the Gallery of Living Art at New York University.
 Towards the end of the year, Luis de Zulueta, Minister of State of Spain's Second Republic and Torres-García’s friend since childhood, entreats him to move to Madrid, the letter writes "we need men like you."

 1933